-Q. Will information and advice from upperclassmen regarding the content of the curriculum, what courses/ assignments are important or easier /harder than others, etc. be valuable to me?
+Q. Will information and advice from upperclassmen regarding the content of the curriculum, what courses/ assignments are important or easier/harder than others, etc. be valuable to me?

 A. Information from upperclassmen be taken with certain caveats.
-P4 students have no experience with this new curriculum.
-P3 and P2 students have experienced the new curriculum but significant changes have been made as this was the new curriculums first year in use.
+P4, P3, and P2 students have experienced the new integrated curriculum but changes may occur from year to year.